 Tell your family, friends, and co-workers what they should do if you have a severe allergic reaction.
 Include:

-How to use the EpiPen.
+How to use the epinephrine autoinjector.
 Tell them to give you the shot if you can't.

-Your position during a reaction, having you lie down with your legs raised.
+How to position you during a reaction.
+You should be lying down with your legs raised.

 Tell all of your healthcare providers about your allergies.